letisiapangataa/letisiapangataa.github.io/posts/student-support-chatbot-ai.md

 difficulty: Intermediate
 ---

-This post discusses development process and codebase structure of the **Student Support Chatbot** project.
+This post discusses development process and codebase structure of the **A.I-powered Student Support Chatbot** project.
 The chatbot is designed to assist students by answering their queries using a knowledge base and providing a web-based chat interface.
 The project is organized into three main components: the backend bot, the knowledge base, and the web frontend.

 ---